 School meals are cooked on the premises to a very high standard.
 All foods served are free from artificial colours, additives and nuts.
 Menus conform with regulations relating to a balanced diet and allergens.
 All allergen information information is available on request.
 Menus for hot meals are issued on a regular basis and are also displayed around the school for the children to see.

-Our preferred method of payment is via SIMS Pay, where you can use your debit or credit card to make secure payments and instantly see your child's dinner money balance.
+Our preferred method of payment is via Parent Pay where you can use your debit or credit card to make secure payments and instantly see your child's dinner money balance.

 If you do want to send money or cheques please send payment in a sealed envelope labelled with the child’s name, amount and days staying.
 Cheques should be made payable to Driffield Junior School.

 If preferred, children may bring a packed lunch to school.
 Drinks may be brought provided they are in a carton or well sealed container.
-Glass bottles, vacuum flasks, canned drinks and fizzy drinks are not allowed.
+Glass bottles, vacuum flasks, canned drinks and fizzy drinks, chocolate bars and sweets are not allowed.

 All the children take their school meals at different times according to a rota.
 Packed lunches are also eaten in the dining hall in accordance with the same rota.
 Children can choose who they sit next to when they have their meal, whether it is a packed lunch or a school dinner.
 A Senior Supervisor and eight Supervisory Assistants look after the children during the lunchtime period.
 We encourage good table manners in a pleasant environment.
 The lunchtime staff award certificates every week for those behaving particularly well and these children can choose a friend to join them on the ‘top table’.

 Some of our children have nut allergies that may lead to severe reactions even if they only touch something that has come into contact with nuts.
-We would really appreciate your support and refrain from sending nuts to school with your child.
-Our message previously has always been that nuts are a really healthy snack, which they are, but we do need to consider the health and safety of the few pupils who have severe reactions to nuts as a priority.
+We would really appreciate your support and refrain from sending nuts or nut products to school with your child.

 Free School Meals